Dean Gorré: Personal life

 Gorré has been married to his wife Magali, who is originally from The Hague in the Netherlands, for twenty-one years.
 Together, they have three sons: Kenji, Quinten and Aidan.
 All of his three sons play football.
 Kenji currently plays for Boavista and Aidan is currently in the Manchester City Academy.
 In November 2015, Gorré and Magali renewed their wedding vows.

-His wife, Magali, appeared in The Real Housewives of Cheshire until she announced her departure from the show on 1 March 2016, although a return in future hasn't been ruled out.
+His wife, Magali, appeared in The Real Housewives of Cheshire until she announced her departure from the show on 1 March 2016, although a return in future has not been ruled out.